nstjean05/Obsidian-Vault/Chapter 19 - Trees.md

 - Only tree **c** is ***full***, as is is the only one where all leaves are of the same height.
 ![[Pasted image 20241017153841.png]]

+## Implementing Trees

+##### Linked Structures
+- This is the most obvious choice for implementing trees.

+##### Array-Based
+- Although these are a less obvious implementation, they are still sometimes useful.
+- They may be used if the tree is full or complete.
+- Below are two strategies.
+###### Computed Child Links
+- For any element stored in position n:
+	- The element's left child is stored in array position (2n+1)
+	- The element's right child is stored in array position (2*(N+1))
+- If the tree is not complete, or at leasrt